OlegKonings/CUDA_brute_triangle/README.md

 The larger the data set of points, the greater the outperformance of the CUDA GPU implementation.
 For data sets of points >=400 the GPU CUDA implementation was at least 400x times faster than a 3.9 Ghz CPU implementation(including all host-device, device-device and device-host memory copies).

-No overlocking of GPU, is running at stock 706 Mhz
+No overlocking of GPU, is running at stock 706 Mhz for older Kepler Tesla K20c

 Optimal Triangle Running Time comparison:
 ---